noopkat/led-socket-hello-world/README.md

 # led-socket-hello-world
-a small live demo for the youth session I'm running at NDC Oslo June 2015
+a small live demo showing how to hook up hardware to your browser and the web

 ![led face](public/images/websocket_led_face.jpg)